justinweiss/fuego-framework/README.markdown

 takes forever to compile on my laptop, I always forget how to build Boost for iOS, and every time I updated Boost, it created a 100+ MB change in my git repo.

+Tons of thanks to [Jordan Bondo](https://gist.github.com/faithfracture/c629ae4c7168216a9856) for the `boost.sh` script.